Netcracker/qubership-testing-platform-environments/README.md

 Just run Main#main with args from step above

 ## How to create dump on production and restore it to local DB
-Please follow common PostgreSql instructions to do so, using pg_dump and pg_restore/psql command-line utilities bundled in PostgreSql.
+Please follow common PostgreSQL instructions to do so, using pg_dump and pg_restore/psql command-line utilities bundled in PostgreSQL.

 ## Local build without local PostgreSQL installation
 Example for **dev04** openshift server connection.
 For another project use correspond server and credentials.